juliejonak/Graphs-Notes/README.md

 #### But seriously, do graphs matter?

-From Steve Yegge's article on Get That Job At Google (https://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html):
+From Steve Yegge's article on [Get That Job At Google](https://steve-yegge.blogspot.com/2008/03/get-that-job-at-google.html):

 ```
 Graphs